Havelock Schools Curriculum

 Subject-specific projects cover Art and Design, Design and Technology, Geography, History and Science.

-Maths is based around the White Rose Maths scheme
+Maths is based around the Effective Maths scheme

 Computing is based around the Purple Mash curriculum